 Travel Information

 The information below is provided as general guidance only, and delegates should always consult official Australian Government sources for the most up to date requirements before travelling.
-Please visit the Australian Governments Department of Home Affairs Immigration website for correct and up to date information. https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-finder
+Please visit the Australian Governments Department of Home Affairs Immigration website for correct and up to date information.
+You may find the type of visa you required for APVRS Congress at https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-finder.

 Australia requires all foreign nationals (except New Zealand passport holders) to hold a valid visa before entering the country.